A polynomial time and space heuristic algorithm for T-count: ACKNOWLEDGEMENT

 We gave a heuristic algorithm for MIN-T-SYNTH, where we are required to synthesize a T-count-optimal circuit for $U$.
 This algorithm has space and time complexity polynomial in $N$ and $\tcount(U)$, thus (partly) answering a question left open in \cite{2013_GKMR}.
 While our method still scales exponentially with the number of qubits (though with a lower exponent), there is a large improvement by going from exponential to polynomial scaling with $\tcount(U)$.
 We tested our (serial) algorithm on some 3 and 4 qubit circuits and were able to obtain T-count with a much lower running time compared to previous algorithms like the parallel one in \cite{2016_dMM}.

-Just like T-count, it is also important to minimize the T-depth of a circuit \cite{2013_AMMR}.
-The current exact synthesis algorithms for min-T-depth are provable with a very impractical running time.
-We would like to investigate if the performances of these algorithms can be improved further by designing clever heuristics, just as we did for T-count.
-Future work also includes increasing the performance of the current algorithm further and testing larger unitaries by mapping to a parallel framework.
-Proving the conjecture would also be a significant contribution.

-\section{Acknowledgement}
+\section{ACKNOWLEDGEMENT}

 We thank Jo$\tilde{a}$o Marcos Vensi Basso for some useful discussions.
 We also thank Vlad Gheorghiu for allowing us to use his office computer on which some of the implementations were done.
+The authors would like to thank the anonymous reviewers for their helpful comments.